judyzhu-math/how-unlucky-am-i/README.md

 How unlucky am I, mathematically?

-According to the breeding mechanism I use in this project:
+According to the official breeding mechanism I use in this project:

 The base probability of getting a shiny / rare-colored egg is assumed to be 0.1%.
 Since all of my male breeding pets are rare-colored, I use a parent multiplier of 3.